dwalker109/aoc-2023/README.md

 *absolute* differences, not *relative* differences.
 Once I fixed that it was plain sailing.
 Part 2 was incredibly simple.
 My code is a bit janky but it runs fast so meh.

+## Day 10: Pipe Maze

+This was torrid.
+Part 1 I managed in an hour or two, and I was pleased with myself, Working out the right pipe segment was challenging and satisfying.
+And then part 2.
+This was a nightmare.
+I drew a blank, checked Reddit for hints and learned that a line by line single scan would allow you to work this out. *Most* of this was obvious from looking at the sample data (walls flipping between inner and outer states) but getting the corners right was nasty trial and error and I didn't understand why it eventually worked.
+After submitting my answer I looked into this more and found some decent explanations, which I have included in the source as a reminder.
+It also turns out I made an error in one of my sample inputs, which made it all much harder.